henriberisha/gps_location/README.md

 USB GPS receiver: GLOBAL SAT BU-353S4 Cable GPS with USB interface (SiRF Star IV) https://www.globalsat.com.tw/en/a4-10593/BU-353S4.html
+Note: It may work with other GPS USB receivers as well

 The script works for LINUX OS
 To make it work for WINDOWS, change port argument to a serial COM port